-Aim: To maximize metal yield and operation load and minimize hazardous tapping conditions.
-The focus for the Mn-producers is slag/metal separation while the Si/FeSi producers are focused on taphole gassing.
+Aim: Maximize metal vield and operation load and minimize hazardous tappina conditions.
+The focus for the Mn-producers is slaga/metal separation while the Si/ FeSi producers are focused on taphole aassina.

-The tapping process is an important subprocess, deviations lead to a higher energy consumption, less metal yield and less safety.
+The tapping process is an important subprocess, deviations leads to a higher energy consumption, less metal yield and security risks.
 Advanced modelling of tapping shows how slag and metal exits the tapping hole mixed, and how metal and slag separation is affected by varying tapping parameters.
 It has been discovered that the temperature in tapped metal is substantially higher than previously believed for FeSi and Si.
 It has been observed that slag tapped from Si-furnaces are enriched in CaO and Al2O3.
-The SiO production rate is not affected by the quartz source, but very dependent on the temperature.
+The SiO production rate is not affected by the guartz source, but very dependent of the temperature.